WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-22-blazor-getting-started.md

 }
 ```

 This code sets the route to products and displays a headline.
-In the code block, I overwrite the OnInitialized method and create a class Product.
+In the code block, I override the OnInitialized method and create a class Product.
 The OnInitialized method is executed during the load of the page.
 You might know this from Webforms.
 Next, I add a dropdown menu and add each element of my Products list.

 ```csharp
 <select size="1" style="width:10%">